tronny87/homebridge-bravia/README.md

 Required options:
   - `tvs` is the list of Sony TVs in your home
   - `name` is the name of your TV as it appears in HomeKit
-  - `ip` is the IP address of your TV, find it out through your router or set it in the TV
+  - `ip` is the IP address or host name of your TV, find and/or set it through your router or set it in the TV

 Optional options (all inside one TV entry):
   - `sources` is an array of sources to display in HomeKit, default `["extInput:hdmi", "extInput:component", "extInput:scart", "extInput:cec", "extInput:widi"]`
-  - `tvsource` is your preferred TV source, can be `tv:dvbt`, `tv:dvbc` or `tv:dvbs`, default none (no TV channels listed as inputs)
+  - `tvsource` is your preferred TV source, can be `tv:dvbt`, `tv:dvbc` or `tv:dvbs` (antenna, cable or sat), default none
-  - `applications` can be used to enable listing applications in the input list, default `false` -- Providing an array of objects with application titles will only add applications whose names contain the titles to the input list:
+  - `applications` can be used to enable listing applications in the input list, default `false`
+    - Providing an array of objects with application titles will only add applications whose names contain the titles to the input list:
       ```
       "applications": [
                           {
                               "title": "Netflix"
                           },
                           {
                               "title": "Plex"
                           },
                       ]
       ```
   - `soundoutput` is your preferred TV sound output, can be `speaker` or `headphone`, default `speaker`
   - `port` is the IP port of your TV, default 80
   - `mac` is the MAC address of your TV, set it to use WOL instead of HTTP to wake up the TV, default none